 In EYFS, staff professional judgements are valued.
 Assessments are formative so that they quickly make a difference to children’s learning.
 They inform the provision of activities and experiences which develop children’s skills and knowledge as well as giving opportunity for further practise.
 We record WOW moments on Tapestry and build up a detailed picture of each child using a Child on a Page document.

-A wide range of strategies are used to measure the impact of our Science curriculum.
-Our teaching sequence allows children to respond to a ‘Big Question’ to assess the knowledge absorbed into the long term memory of pupils.
-Scientific discussion is encouraged therefore teachers can address misconceptions quickly.
-Formative Assessments are also carried out by teachers after each lesson which will allow them to inform future planning.
+A wide range of strategies are used to measure the impact of our science curriculum.
+Our teaching sequence allows for a range of assessment opportunities so pupils can demonstrate their understanding.
+Scientific discussion is encouraged, therefore teachers can address misconceptions quickly.
+Formative assessments are also carried out by teachers after each lesson which will allow them to inform future planning.
 Additionally, summative assessments are carried out by using an internal assessment tool.
-As a result of these assessment tools, pupil’s misconceptions or gaps in subject knowledge, skills, behaviours and attitudes are addressed and additional teaching and support is provided.
+As a result of these assessment tools, pupils’ misconceptions or gaps in subject knowledge, skills, behaviours and attitudes are addressed and additional teaching and support is provided.